The Meanest of Times: Reception

 The Meanest of Times generally received positive reviews.
 Allmusic said that the album was the "tightest and most developed set of songs yet" from the band, and while the Boston Globe said that it fell short of The Warrior's Code, The Meanest of Times was still "everything you want in a Murphys record."
-AbsolutePunk's review also said that The Meanest of Times was "not nearly the best they've ever done," but that it was still "well above-average."
+AbsolutePunks review also said that The Meanest of Times was "not nearly the best they've ever done," but that it was still "well above-average."

 On the U.S. Billboard 200 chart, the album debuted at number 20, selling about 28,000 copies in its first week.
 This album was #49 on Rolling Stones list of the Top 50 Albums of 2007.
 The album's first single, "The State of Massachusetts", became one of the 100-most-played songs on US modern rock radio in October 2007.
 Also in October, the song had been added to the playlists of 18 US alternative rock stations.
 By January 2008, the song had become one of the 60-most-played alternative rock songs in the United States.
 This song was #83 on Rolling Stones list of the 100 Best Songs of 2007.

 It was awarded a silver certification from the Independent Music Companies Association which indicated sales of at least 30,000 copies throughout Europe.